MicrosoftDocs/Viva/Viva/glint/setup/multi-lang-emails.md

 ---
 title: Use multiple languages in Viva Glint survey emails (preview)
-description: Use emails with two or three unique language sections in Microsoft Viva Glint to ensure that your global employee population receives communications that they can understand. ms.author: aweixelman
+description: To ensure that your global employee population receives communications that they can understand, use emails with two or three unique language sections in Microsoft Viva Glint. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry